MichMourra/FariasLab/README.md

   ---------------------

-  - [MinMax.py](https://github.com/MichMourra/FariasLab/blob/main/Execution/MinMax.py) : This script has the task of evaluating the relative usage frequencies of the synonymous codons used to encode a protein sequence of interest and compares these results to a rigorous null model.
+  - [MinMax.py](https://github.com/MichMourra/FariasLab/blob/main/Execution/MinMax.py) :white_check_mark: : This script has the task of evaluating the relative usage frequencies of the synonymous codons used to encode a protein sequence of interest and compares these results to a rigorous null model.
 MinMax.py takes as argument the folder path that contains all the fasta files resulting from aa-to-nt.py.

     **Arguments**